UNITIL/NH ELECTRIC OPERATIONS DOC

 This project is an apartment complex development that is scheduled to be phased over a three-year period.
 It involves a large amount of blasting, ledge excavation, and rock fills, as well as a complicated Class B stone slope.
 There is a large amount of underground utility work, as this development is serviced by town sewer, water, and gas.
 It also includes a water booster pump station constructed by Apex Construction (?).
 The utility infrastructure is located 1500 feet +/- from the site which will require an extensive reconstruction of Stonehenge Road.
-This multi-phase project is scheduled for completion in the 2020 season.
+This multi-phase project was completed Summer of 2021.

 CANDIA ROAD APARTMENTS